Cluedo (Australian game show): Live tapings and home participation

-The live portions were filmed two-per-day on Sunday and Monday at Nine Network's GTV-9 studios in Richmond, Melbourne from March 1992.
+The live portions were filmed two-per-day on Sunday and Monday at Nine Network's GTV-9 studios in Richmond, Victoria from March 1992.
 Before taping commenced, warm-up man Pete Smith explained the rules of suspect interrogation and the dial system worked and asked if the audience had any questions.
 At the start of each episode on a large screen McFadyen introduced the six regular characters who could be guilty, the six possible murder weapons, and the six rooms of the house in a detailed floorplan.
 He also introduced the "fabulous prizes" that could be won.

 According to Cockington, McFadyen's role is to "keep the stop-start action flowing while acting as a link between the studio audience (plus those, watching at home) and the prerecorded and live studio segments"; TV Week agreed with the linking nature of his role and McFadyen noted his Donahue-style running around and moderating of the audience, "trying to keep their questions on [sic] line".
 The Age suggested his role was to "explain the rules, introduce the dramatic segments, roam the studio audience asking for guesses, and chair an audience cross-examination of the suspects".

 After viewing the pre-recorded videotape case footage of the events surrounding the case up until the point the murder is revealed, the six suspects "submit[ed] themselves for questioning", and "placed in the firing line of would-be Miss Marples and Hercule Poirots".
 After being cross-examined for motives, alibis, and other clues, the players used mini-computer terminals to deduce the solution.

 According to Westmore, the success of episodes depended a lot of the type of studio audience, pointing to shows which invited groups of police officers and Air Force officers.
 The Sydney Morning Herald also noted audience members stemming from the armed services and paramedics.
 Badler described one audience as "fiery" and "funny" meaning the cast had to "be on [their] toes".
 The Age reported these live tapings as "fascinating" to watch, and that the audience "couldn't wait to make a guilty verdict".
 Aberdeen Evening Express commented the show "gets you involved as you try to outwit" the onscreen sleuths.

 After The Sydney Morning Herald visited a taping, their reporter recalled a small number of oiks in the studio audience, who "looked as if they wandered in expecting a wet t-shirt competition [or] an episode of Chances", and who said to each other "how to we get the fuck out of here" before leaving at the earliest opportunity.
 The newspaper noted that the rest of the audience "sat engrossed, fiddling with their handsets and with their powers of deduction working overtime".